Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 Titan laughed at that.
 Rebar grumbled something and stretched out on the floor instead of against him.

 Bedu just blinked.
-"Something is… amusing?" he asked.
+"Something is... amusing?" he asked.

 Titan stood up and stretched.
 He may as well make use of the Crue-D in his system now to recover some flexibility with some extremely light exercise.

 "...What’s funny is I was thinking about pain earlier." he said.
 "I think maybe we have a different attitude to it than you do.
-What do you do with pain, what’s your… like, how do you deal with it?"
+What do you do with pain, what’s your... like, how do you deal with it?"

 "I avoid it."
 Bedu said.
 If the translator was getting his tone of voice right, the judgement implicit in his tone was that this should be the obvious and sane behaviour of any creature.
 "Don’t you?"

 "Pain’s a good friend."
 Titan told him.
 "And there’s not just the one kind.
-There’s the pain that says *’push harder, and you will damage yourself’* and another that says *’you are damaging yourself’* and another one that says when something else has damaged you… They’re all there to warn you, but that’s all they’re for."
+There’s the pain that says *’push harder, and you will damage yourself’* and another that says *’you are damaging yourself’* and another one that says when something else has damaged you...
+They’re all there to warn you, but that’s all they’re for."

 "And you ignore that warning."
 Bedu sounded unconvinced.

 "Because it’s too cautious for the modern world.
-Yeah, maybe way back when we were sharpening sticks and living in caves, our pain thresholds were in the right place, but now that we’ve got…" Titan caught himself before he mentioned the Cruezzir "...modern medicine and surgery and stuff..."
+Yeah, maybe way back when we were sharpening sticks and living in caves, our pain thresholds were in the right place, but now that we’ve got..."
+Titan caught himself before he mentioned the Cruezzir "...modern medicine and surgery and stuff..."

 "And Cruezzir."
 Bedu needled.

 "Whatever.
 Point is, we can push on through.
-We call it *’mind over matter’* - willpower and…" he smiled, figuring out the most Corti way to say it. "*Logic* overriding more… base urges."
+We call it *’mind over matter’* - willpower and..." he smiled, figuring out the most Corti way to say it. "*Logic* overriding more... base urges."

 Bedu inclined his head thoughtfully.
 "A strangely intellectual sentiment, coming from somebody so physically robust."